secureCodeBox/secureCodeBox/documentation/docs/getting-started/installation.md

 :::info
 Instead of using access keys, it is possible to use [EKS Pod Identities](https://docs.aws.amazon.com/eks/latest/userguide/pod-identities.html) or [IRSA](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) in secureCodeBox to authenticate to the S3 bucket using short-lived, automatically rotated credentials.

 However, because these credentials are short-lived (maximum lifetime of 12 hours), scans started by the operator in this setup are limited in their maximum duration.
-The tokens are rotated when they reach 20% of their maximum lifetime.
-If a scan is started at this point, S3 access will this particular scan will work for at most the remaining token duration, which is approximately 2.4 hours.
-If the scan exceeds this point it will fail after the scan itself is done as it is unable to persist its results.
+The tokens are automatically rotated when they reach 20% of their remaining lifetime.
+This means:

+- In the worst-case scenario, a scan might start right before a token rotation occurs
+- At this point, the current token has approximately 2.4 hours remaining (20% of 12 hours)
+- The scan will use this current token for its entire duration
+- If the scan runs longer than 2.4 hours, it will complete successfully but fail when attempting to save results to S3 because the token has expired

+Therefore, scans must complete within 2.4 hours to ensure results can be persisted to S3.
 Depending on the expected scan duration in your setup, this limitation can pose a problem.
 See: [Issue secureCodeBox/secureCodeBox#2255](https://github.com/secureCodeBox/secureCodeBox/issues/2255)

 <details>
   <summary>Example Pod Identity Setup (recommended over IRSA)</summary>